 - How Bamboo Toothbrushes Are Made

 - Bamboo or Plastic Toothbrush: What’s Better?

-- Shopping Tips: How to Find the Best Bamboo Toothbrushes
+- Shopping Tips: How to Find the Best Bamboo Toothbrush

-- Where to Buy the Best Bamboo Toothbrushes
+- Where to Buy the Best Bamboo Toothbrush

 How Bamboo Toothbrushes Are Made

 Bamboo toothbrushes are comprised of a bamboo handle, nylon bristles, and charcoal.
 The first step in creating a bamboo toothbrush is harvesting the bamboo plant for the toothbrush handle.
 The handle is made solely of bamboo.
 The bristles are typically made of nylon and infused with charcoal to provide an extra assist in teeth cleaning.
 Nylon and charcoal are mixed together in order to create the bristles and then extruded before being installed on the bamboo handle.